Table of contents:

 CANCELING

-The client can choose to confirm the cancellation which results in a transition to CANCELED
+The client can choose to confirm the cancellation, which results in a transition to CANCELED

 or it can decide to reject the cancellation with CANCEL_REJECTED (see below).